AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ## Introduction

 The purpose of a hydraulic ram pump is to pump water from a lower elevation to a higher elevation using only the energy of the falling water to drive the water up ([bin Mohammad Ali, 2011](https://www.scribd.com/doc/76535229/Hydraulic-Ramp-Pump-Hydram)).
-In an AguaClara plant, flow through a plant is driven solely by gravity, so treated water exited the plant at the lowest point of the plant.
+In an AguaClara plant, flow through a plant is driven solely by gravity, so treated water exits the plant at the lowest point of the plant.
 Thus, in order to fill chemical stock tanks with treated water, operators must carry up buckets of water from the outlet at the lowest point of the plant to manually fill tanks.
 The AguaClara Vertical Ram Pump (ACVRP) solves this issue by allowing treated water to be pumped from the outlet of the plant to where it is needed at higher elevations in the plant, all without using electricity ([Martinez et. al, 2016](https://drive.google.com/file/d/1MweG0bsgG2-wM_mkK_DgwULPSPK1G7iB/view?usp=sharing)).
 In addition, this allows the treated water to be pumped for utilization in the plant's plumbing system, which includes the plant's sinks and toilets.

 <p align="center">
   <img src="https://github.com/AguaClara/ram_pump/blob/master/Spring%202019/Images_Diagrams/AC_plant.png?raw=True" height=300>